Was this page helpful?

 Authenticated Clusters

-If CQL authentication is enabled on the cluster, you need to additionally
+If CQL authentication is enabled on the cluster, you need to additionally provide CQL credentials with permissions to perform the

--sov CQL,user,<CQL user name> -sov CQL,password,<CQL password>
+command using the following parameters:-sov CQL,user,<CQL user name> -sov CQL,password,<CQL password>

 ScyllaDB Doctor employs cqlsh installed on a given node using the provided credentials.
 Make sure to set up any additional configuration required to use cqlsh, such as TLS-related information, in the .cqlshrc file.

-Collect the .vitals.json
+Collect the

-directory with a name identifying your cluster and compress them into an archive.
+and log files from each node into a local directory with a name identifying your cluster and compress them into an archive.
+In the following example, the Linuxtar

-command is used to compress
+command is used to compress the files in themy_cluster_123

-tar czvf my_cluster_123_vitals.tgz my_cluster_123
+directory:tar czvf my_cluster_123_vitals.tgz my_cluster_123

 Upload the archive using the instructions in the Send files to ScyllaDB support section.